ISA-tools/isa-specs/source/isajson.rst

 process_schema.json
 -------------------
-This schema implements Process from the ISA Abstract Model.
+This schema implements Process nodes from the ISA Abstract Model.

 Schema: